Best Backpacking Stoves of 2026

 The Snow Peak LiteMax tested on a section of the Boundary Trail in the Pasayten Wilderness.
 Photo courtesy Liz Thomas.

-When not in use, store your backpacking stove in a cool, dry place away from direct sunlight.
-Avoid storing it in extreme temperatures, as this may impact its performance.
-Fuel canisters should be stored upright in a well-ventilated area, away from heat sources or open flames.
-If storing the stove for an extended period, empty the fuel canister to prevent leaks.
+Store the stove in a cool, dry place out of direct sunlight.
+Keep fuel canisters upright in a well-ventilated area away from heat sources.
+If you're storing the stove for an extended period, remove the fuel canister entirely.

 Safety tips